-Since we require $A \in \mcD$ the random attractor for an RDS is uniquely determined.
+Since we require $A \in\mcD$ the random attractor for an RDS is uniquely determined.

 In \cite{LG08} the assumption of continuity of RDS has been weakened while preserving sufficient criteria for the existence of random attractors.
-This allowed to study RDS on subspaces of their ''original`` state spaces.
-We prove generalizations of these results and identify some underlying structures, which will allow to prove the existence of random attractors for $\vp$ seen as an RDS on $L^p(\mcO)$ for all $p\in [1,\infty)$.
-If condition $(\mcO 1)$ is satisfied we will also obtain the existence of random attractors with respect to the $L^\infty$ norm.
+This allowed the authors to study RDS on subspaces of their ``original'' state spaces.
+We prove generalizations of these results and identify some underlying structures, which will allow to prove the existence of random attractors for $\vp$ as an RDS on $L^p(\mcO)$ for all $p\in[1,\infty)$.
+If condition $(\mcO1)$ is satisfied we will also obtain the existence of a random attractor with respect to the $L^\infty$ norm.